undless/gatling.io-doc/content/reference/script/core/session/el/index.md

 Only Gatling DSL methods will interpolate Gatling EL Strings.
 You can't use Gatling EL in your own methods or functions.

-For example `queryParam("latitude", session -> "#{latitude}")` wouldn't work because the parameter is not a String, but a function that returns a String.
+For example, `queryParam("latitude", session -> "#{latitude}")` wouldn't work because the parameter is not a String, but a function that returns a String.

 Also, `queryParam("latitude", Integer.parseInt("#{latitude}"))` wouldn't work either because `Integer.parseInt` would be called on the `"#{latitude}"` String before trying to pass the result to the `queryParam` method.